Pages

 Instructions

-7. Bake it the preheated oven for 15 to 20 minutes until puffy and golden brown.
-A toothpick inserted in the center should come out clean.
+8. Bake for 30 to 35 minutes until the top springs back when lightly touched and a toothpick inserted in the center comes out clean.

 Did you make this recipe?